 Victorinox Swiss Army Climber II Pocket Knife: This is the Swiss army knife that both Shelly and I carry.
 It includes the following: large and small blades, two standard screwdrivers, bottle and can openers, a corkscrew, a wire stripper, scissors, key ring, reamer, and parcel hook.
 In addition, there is a tweezers and a toothpick that pull out of the end.

 GI P38 & P51 Can Opener Combo Pack (Made in the USA): This is one of the army’s greatest tools.
 Can be used for dozens of jobs.
 Makes a great can opener, cutting edge, groove cleaner, screw drive, clean finger nails, open seams and many, many more practical uses.
-Now you can have one of each size – at the time of this writing $1.25 for both. with free shipping.
+Now you can have one of each size. with free shipping.

 Pepper Spray: It is always good to have some form of defense that will temporarily halt a bad guy that is in your face.
 An alternative but equally effective tool for defense is wasp spray.